trustoverip/tswg-acdc-specification/spec/spec.md

 #### Block types

 There are two types of field maps or blocks that may appear as values of fields within the Edge Section, `e` field either at the top level of the Edge block itself or nested.
 These are Edges or Edge-groups.
 Edges may only appear as locally unique labeled (using non-reserved labels)  blocks nested within an Edge Group.
+There are two exceptions for Edges, compact and simple compact form.
+In these two forms the Edge field value is not a block but a string.
+These exceptions are defined below.

 The Edge Section is the top-level Edge-group.